It all started when…

 Each year, we up the ante to make it more interesting for the goalies and the skaters.
 We add new goalies into the mix, and find new and entertaining ways to make it harder and harder for the goalies to defend their nets, offering skaters the chance to “upgrade” their breakaway experience in exchange for small incremental donations.
 It is for charity after all. :D

 Goalie must use a two goalie sticks (no catching glove)

-More goals means more donations, more laughter, more ribbing and ultimately more nights where families can continue to stay closer.
-To date, thanks to our team and the great support from the local community, we have raised over $42,000 to support the House, just lighting up goalies.
+More goals means more donations, more laughter, more ribbing and ultimately more nights where families can continue to stay close.
+To date, thanks to our team and the great support from the local community, we have raised over $50,000 to support the House, just lighting up goalies.

-This year, we are adding skills stations!
+For Summer 2019, we added skills stations for the first time.
 In addition to lighting up our our crew of goalies, skaters and non-skaters can also showcase their individual hockey skills.